 Camping has always been a great pastime for families and friends of all ages, and not only provides us with beautiful memories but also gives us a taste of what our ancestors went through when first coming to this land.
 Now when it comes to camping there are so many activities to do such as creating campfires, swimming, fishing, hiking, and overall relaxation, and even though these sound like simple activities they are some of the best things to do with your family and friends that you can while in the wilderness.
-But before you can get to those fun activities and relaxing a lot of prep work goes into making sure you have all the accessories and gear you need to ensure that you have the best time you can and that is why making sure you have camping accessories is a necessity.
+But before you can get to those fun activities and relaxing a lot of prep work goes into making sure you have all the accessories you need to ensure that you have the best time you can and that is why making sure you have camping accessories is a necessity.

 In a Hurry?
 The test winner after 16 hrs of research

 Has a massive weight limit of 800 pounds

 - Sundome Tent

 - Coolest Cooler